 Further on, the track met another which led swiftly to a bridge.
-A beautiful steel, sturdy bridge over the narrowest point of Loch Gary … and finally we had crossed to the North Shore.
+A beautiful, steel, sturdy bridge over the narrowest point of Loch Garry … and finally we had crossed to the North Shore.

 Out of the bushes at the side of the track appeared David.
 We had been texting on the path, both to reassure him that we were okay, and to ask how his wet whether alternative route had gone on Tuesday.
 It had been a miserable.
 It was a sodden battle through peat hags, by the sound of it not much better than we had had ourselves, and he had not found anywhere suitable to camp until 11pm.
 He then simply pitched on the path itself in a plantation, it being comparatively flat.